-During the year ended 31 March 2017, the directors of the Company reassessed the recoverable amount of the CGU of money lending business with reference to the business valuation performed by Roma Appraisals Limited, independent qualified professional valuers and no impairment loss on goodwill associated with the CGU of money lending business was identified.
-The recoverable amount of goodwill allocated to money lending business was assessed by reference to value-in-use model which based on a six years cash flow projection (with terminal value) approved by the directors of the Company with a rate of 30% for the first year, 30% for the second year, 25% for the third year, 20% for fourth year, 15% for fifth year and then 3% afterward.
-A discount rate of approximately 11.80% per annum was applied in the value-in-use model when assessing the recoverability of the goodwill.
+During the year ended 31 March 2018, the directors of the Company reassessed the recoverable amount of the CGU of money lending business with reference to the business valuation performed by Ascent Partners Valuation Services Limited, independent qualified professional valuers and no impairment loss on goodwill associated with the CGU of money lending business was identified.
+The recoverable amount of goodwill allocated to money lending business was assessed by reference to value-in-use model which based on a six years cash flow projection (with terminal value) approved by the directors of the Company with a rate of 3.08% afterward.
+A discount rate of approximately 16.75% per annum was applied in the value-in-use model when assessing the recoverability of the goodwill.
 There are a number of assumptions and estimates involved in the preparation of the cash flow projection.
 Key assumptions included gross revenue and discount rate which are determined by the management of the Group based on past performance and its expectation for market development.
 Management believes that any reasonably possible change in assumptions would not cause the aggregate recoverable amount to fall below the aggregate carrying amount.
 Gross revenue is referred to budgeted gross revenue and the discount rate used is pre-tax and reflect specific risks relating to the industry.
-No impairment loss was recognised during the year ended 31 March 2017.
+No impairment loss was recognised during the year ended 31 March 2018.

-19. PROPERTY, PLANT AND EQUIPMENT
+20. PROPERTY, PLANT AND EQUIPMENT